GarfieldZHU/Aloha.zone.io/Graphics/ColorScience/README.md

   - Wide, **Adobe** products: PDF, PS, LR, PR, AE, etc.
   - Improving upon the gamut of the sRGB color space, primarily in ***cyan-green*** hues.
+  - Printing standard.
+If you need a accurate printed color against what it shows on screen, AdobeRGB is necessary.

 ###### Gamut Coverage vs.  Gamut volume